nimeijian/planetscale-releases/ebs-volumes/README.md

 ## Kubernetes (EKS): Establishing external storage for Vitess databases on AWS EBS

-### Overview:
+### Overview

 Following is an example of a simple three-vttablet Vitess keyspace using AWS EKS, with storage on EBS volumes.
 This allows any of the vttablet resources to fail (e.g, a container restart, or pod or node replacement), and upon re-creation they resume with the database data prior to the failure.

+**Note:** This example employs operator**_1._**  operator**_2_**  is nearing availability.
+This example will be updated accordingly.

 This example is specific to EKS, but does illustrate how it may be done on other host platforms.
 General concepts are presented on the [kubernetes]( https://kubernetes.io ) site as [Volume Snapshots]( https://kubernetes.io/docs/concepts/storage/volumes/) and [Persistent Volumes]( https://kubernetes.io/docs/concepts/storage/volume-snapshots/).

 In general baseline storage for EKS is based on EBS, but is ephemeral.
 However, if you call for it expicitly as in this example, it survives the restart.
+EBS is simply the example volume that we use in our standard storage class that we define.
+This can be configured to other volume types if you so choose.
 In essence, the essential /vt/vtdataroot contents are preserved and remounted as before.
 If not called as defined below, the restart will initiate with new storage, and hence a new /vt/vtdataroot.

 You can learn a bit more info on EBS volumes here: